yo-yo-yo-jbo/vr_difficulty/README.md

 4. Conclusion: $Alg$ cannot exist, and the **Halting Problem is undecidable**.

 The cool thing about the **Halting Problem** is that it can be used as an anchor to prove other problems are undecidable.
 If we can show that solving some computational problem solves the Halting Problem, then that computational problem, by extension, is also undecidable.
+We call that technique **reduction** and it's used very commonly in theoretical computer science.

 ## Defining vulnerability classes with Turing Machines
 Now that we understand what Turing Machines are - we can define several classes of vulnerabilities, by extending the definition of our Turing Machine.